-1995: Brooklyn rap duo Smif-N-Wessun made their full-fledged introduction to the rap world when they dropped their debut album Dah Shinin' on Jan.
-10, 1995 through Wreck Records.
+Jan.
+10, 1995:: Brooklyn, N.Y. rap duo Smif-N-Wessun made their full-fledged introduction to the rap world when they dropped their debut album, Dah Shinin', on Jan.
+10, 1995, via Nervous Records.

-The Dark, menacing beats on the 16-track LP were provided by Bushwick crew Da Beatminerz members DJ Evil Dee, Mr. Walt, Rich Blak and Baby Paul, the same producers who helped craft Black Moon's sound two years earlier.
+The dark, menacing beats on the 16-track LP were provided by production crew Da Beatminerz, which consist of members DJ Evil Dee, Mr. Walt, Rich Blak and Baby Paul.
+These are the same producers who helped craft Black Moon's sound two years earlier.

 The album was fueled by Smif-N-Wessun's 1994 single "Bucktown," which became an underground hit.
-The crowning achievement of the project, however, was the fact that it introduced the rap world to the Boot Camp Clik, a super-group made up of Smif-N-Wessun, Black Moon's Buckshot, Heltah Skeltah and O.G.C., for the first time on wax.
+The crowning achievement of the project, however, was the fact that it introduced fans to the Boot Camp Clik, a super group made up of Smif-N-Wessun, Black Moon's Buckshot, Heltah Skeltah and O.G.C., for the first time on wax.

-In the 24 years since its release, Dah Shinin' is often referred to as a monumental album for identifying the Brooklyn sound and a rap classic.
+In the 28 years since its release, Dah Shinin' is considered a classic album and instrumental in establishing the Brooklyn sound.